Credit:

 4. Fit: Snugness vs. Dexterity

 Every element added to the glove—heating wires, insulation, battery pouch—adds bulk and reduces flexibility.
-If you’re planning on tasks that require dexterity, like working with tools or such, look for less bulky gloves or heated liners.
+If you’re planning tasks that require dexterity, like working with tools, look for less bulky gloves or heated liners.
 Our favorite liners, the Savior Heat gloves, were fantastic, but they do sacrifice some warmth.
 Proper fit is also key.
 The glove should be snug but not tight.
 You want a little room at the fingertips because a little bit of an air gap helps with insulation.
 All the reputable brands offer a sizing chart on their website.

 5. Gloves vs. Mittens vs. Glove Liners

 When it comes to gloves versus mittens, it’s a question of warmth and dexterity.
 There’s no question that mittens are warmer.
-When your fingers are grouped together, they can share the heat.
+When your fingers are grouped, they can share the heat.
 When separated, they cool much faster.
 But plenty of tasks require the dexterity that only gloves can offer.
 That’s what makes heated gloves so compelling—they satisfy both warmth and dexterity needs.

 6. Maintenance: Cleaning and Battery Care